• Plenty of swimming spots are located along South Umpqua River

 Boulder Creek Campground

-If you do not plan to stop in the campground, take the right spur road to the bank of the river.
+If you are not planning to camp overnight, take the right spur road near the entrance, which leads directly to the riverbank.

 Ash Flat Campground